-There are several types of white mold so if you find it, you should consider consulting with a professional in order to determine how dangerous it may be to your health.
-While most people aren’t familar with it, white mold can be dangerous and shouldn’t be taken lightly.
+There are several types of white mold so if you find it, you should consider consulting with a professional to determine how dangerous it may be to your health.
+While most people aren’t familiar with it, white mold can be dangerous and shouldn’t be taken lightly.

-Symptoms to Mold exposure may include (but may not be limited to):
+Symptoms of Mold exposure may include (but may not be limited to):

 - eye irritation